rnbguy/oopsla21artifact/oltp/README.md

 It should finish in less than 5 minutes.
 Use this to verify your setup.
 (See below for expected output.)

-## In case of dependency problems
+## Docker instructions in the case of dependency problems

-If somehow the above dependencies do not work properly, you can run this artifact inside a docker container.
-We provide two working examples.
+If the above command is not executed expectedly (probably because of unusual dependency issues), you can run this artifact inside docker containers.
+We provide working examples for two different docker image choices.
+You can choose any of them according to your preference.

+_Docker containers are supported by any OS [as long as it is installed](https://docs.docker.com/get-started)._

-### Ubuntu
+### Ubuntu 20.04 docker image

 ```
 # start the container
-docker run --rm -it ubuntu
+docker run --rm -it ubuntu:focal-20210713
 # inside the container
 apt update
 apt install -y git cargo ant mariadb-client libssl-dev clang bsdmainutils pkg-config